dcapwell/scala-tour/macros/trees.md

 # Trees
 When you get deeper into macros, you will find yourself working with the `Tree` instances directly (quasiquotes are some times not as easy to use).
 When this happens, you will need to know which instances to use.

 This section really just outputs whats in [Scala's Trees.scala](https://github.com/scala/scala/blob/2.11.x/src/reflect/scala/reflect/api/Trees.scala#L308).
-Main reason for this is that I find this doc faster to look things up than in intellij (the whole trait within trait within trait that defines a trait thing... intellij has a harder time searching this).
+Main reason for this is that I find this doc faster to look things up than in intellij (the whole trait within trait within trait that defines a trait thing... intellij has a harder time searching this.
+I know I can search for the known case class, but intellij always infers the traits/vals, which are longer to find the APIs for).

 If you prefer ScalaDocs, you can look at them [here](http://www.scala-lang.org/files/archive/nightly/docs/library/index.html#scala.reflect.api.Trees).
 Again, I find those docs to have way too much noise.

+Also, I find that writing this out really helps me figure out how the trees work.

 ## Modifiers
 Thie type doesn't really map to normal scala code, but many things have modifiers.